schoukah/drawing_with_code_using_p5.js/12_adding_variables_and_randomness/README.md

 # Making our sketches different each time they are drawn

-We can make our sketches different each time they are drawn by using the builtin random() function and variables.
+We can make our sketches different each time they are drawn by using variables and the builtin random() function.

 ## Variables